 Acupuncture – effective and safe treatment for pregnancy depression

 I’ve written on the subject of depression and acupuncture before.
-Now a new and largest study to date published in Obstetrics & Gynaecology confirms acupuncture to be effective for pregnancy depression.
-I sincerely hope, that for the benefit of the developing babies, acupuncture becomes a mainstream therapy for pregnancy depression.
+Now a new and largest study to date published in Obstetrics & Gynaecology confirms acupuncture to be effective for antenatal or pregnancy depression.
+There are good reasons why, for the benefit of the developing babies, acupuncture becomes a mainstream therapy for this condition.

 Why antidepressants is such a bad idea during pregnancy?